 From mobile phone apps to dedicated games consoles, we’ll be taking an in-depth look at computer games for older people.
 We’ll discuss the reasons why gaming is a good hobby for the elderly and give you some recommendations for games and consoles to get started with.

 Elderly Gaming - Statistics and Benefits

-The number of people over the age of 55 who play computer games is on the rise, and has been for the last few years.
-Back in 2014, The Telegraph reported that one in four people of this age and over had a games console in their home, with the majority not having any children living at the home.
+The number of gamers over the age of 55 is on the rise and has been for the last few years.
+Back in 2016, it was reported that one in four people over 55 had a games console in their home.

-The creators of Bejewelled did their own research and found that of their estimated 150 million consumers, 71% of players were older than 40.
-Meanwhile, 47% of their players were over the age of 50.
+The creators of Bejewelled, an incredibly popular mobile game, found that 47% of their estimated 150 million players worldwide were over the age of 50.